hodayabe/myProject/README.md

-# Demo repository for learning  Git
+# Demo repository for learning  Git AJBC

-hear you shuod add
+hear you should add your project description